krikzz/msu-md/Readme.md

 * Battery voltage monitoring.
 Battery can be replaced in time if it runs dry
 * Game Genie cheats support

-*32X games require 32X addon to be attached.
+_[1] 32X games require 32X addon to be attached.<br>
-*NES core has limited compatibility.
-Refer to user manual for details.
+ [2] NES core has limited compatibility.
+Refer to user manual for details.<br>
-*NES core currently supported only for NTSC systems.
+NES core currently supported only for NTSC systems.<br>
-*For Mega-SG "Zero lag" option should be turned off for NES games (accurate Genesis timings required).
+For Mega-SG "Zero lag" option should be turned off for NES games (accurate Genesis timings required)._